 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Use a mortgage repayment calculator to work out your mortgage costs and compare the latest interest rates.
+Use our mortgage repayment calculator to work out your mortgage costs and compare the latest interest rates.

 - Loan term: This is the length of the mortgage (enter 30 years if you’re not yet sure).

 - Loan amount: This is the amount you wish to borrow or refinance (again, just put down an estimate if you’re not yet sure).

 - Interest rate: This depends on your mortgage, so if you don’t have a rate yet, you can take a look at some lenders’ rates on our page.